Mariánské Lázně: Mineral springs and colonnades

-The total yield of all of the springs is roughly 600 liters per minute.
+The total yield of all of the springs is roughly 600 litres per minute.

 Churches

-Because of the diverse number of visitors the town is able to maintain churches of several denominations.
+Because of the diverse number of visitors, the town is able to maintain churches of several denominations.
 These include the Anglican Church designed by the notable Victorian architect William Burges and founded by Lady Anna Scott in memory of her husband who died in Mariánské Lázně in 1867.
 The church was constructed in 1879, shortly before Burges's own death.
 It is no longer in use as a place of worship and is now a concert hall.